Neat Video

 The term (spatial) frequency is used in Neat Video to denote elements of a video sequence (both important details and noise/grain) of certain size.

 This is normal, because the filtration algorithm is quite complex.
-We work on further optimization to provide better performance.
+We are working on further optimization to provide better performance.

 When the YCrCb spaces are used, set the value of the Y channel noise reduction amount (in the Noise Filter Settings box) to 0%.
 That will switch off filtration in the brightness (luminance) channel Y.